youzan/vant/packages/vant/docs/markdown/quickstart.en-US.md

 ## Usage

-### Import on demand in vite projects (recommended)
+### Import on demand (recommended)

-If you are using vite, please use [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components).
+If you are using vite, webpack or vue-cli, please use [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components).

 #### 1. Install Plugin